ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 - This project can give you a good taste for the capabilities of the HTC Vive Focus and the Daydream powered Lenovo Mirage Solo.
 Both devices are very pricy and not available everywhere yet.
 Because they use dedicated hardware, they can offer better performance and quality tracking.
 The Oculus Santa Cruz/Quest which is expected for early 2019 will also offer 6DoF tracking and feature two 6DoF tracked hand controllers which should make it a highly desirable device.

-- Before installing one of the apps (.apk files) make sure you have installed Google ARCore (Play Store) on your device.
-Also check if your device is supported on [this page](https://developers.google.com/ar/discover/supported-devices).
+- Before installing one of the apps (.apk files) make sure you have installed Google ARCore from the [Play Store](https://play.google.com/store/apps/details?id=com.google.ar.core&hl=en) on your device.
+Check if your device supports ARCore on [this page](https://developers.google.com/ar/discover/supported-devices).

 # Software Description: